-Besides their crazy creepy look these dragons are very interesting creatures.
-Their behaviour, reproduction, and hunting skills are topnotch.
+Besides their crazy creepy look, these dragons are very interesting creatures.
+Their behavior, reproduction, and hunting skills are topnotch.
 Darwin would be proud?.

-When you visit the komodo dragons locations you will be accompanied by at least two park rangers with sticks.
-These guards are necessary for your protection as a komodo dragons can be very dangerous.
+When you visit the Komodo dragons locations you will be accompanied by at least two park rangers with sticks.
+These guards are necessary for your protection as a komodo dragon can be very dangerous.

-The dragons are known hunting technique.
-First they smell their prey with their tongue and then they sneak up on them.
-Sneaking up is their speciality.
+The dragons have known hunting techniques.
+First, they smell their prey with their tongue and then they sneak upon them.
+Sneaking up is their specialty.
 When they are close enough, they take a sprint and bite the prey.
-An adult komodo dragon can sprint up to 20 km an hour.
+An adult Komodo dragon can sprint up to 20 km an hour.
 From that moment on the dragon knows his dinner is served.
 The bite from the komodo dragon is poisonous because of the numerous bacteria in the saliva.
-The prey is certain to die from the poisonous bacteria, therefore the dragon casually stalks the prey until it dies. *gulp gulp* Uggh I get gitterns down my back when I thing about it.
+The prey is certain to die from the poisonous bacteria, therefore the dragon casually stalks the prey until it dies. *gulp gulp* Uggh I get gitterns down my back when I think about it.

-The Komodo dragons are lonely animals, they only meet up with other dragons during mating season or when someone caught a prey.
-During a dragon meeting they need to show who’s boss by fighting each other, which is spectacular to watch!
+The Komodo dragons are lonely animals, they only meet up with other dragons during mating season or when someone caught prey.
+During a dragon meeting, they need to show who’s boss by fighting each other, which is spectacular to watch!
 So I hope you’re lucky enough to see it.

-A fully grown komodo dragons eats animals like pigs, buffalo etc. Dragons are definitely big eaters as they can eat up to 80% of their own body weight.
+Fully grown Komodo dragons eat animals like pigs, buffalo, etc. Dragons are definitely big eaters as they can eat up to 80% of their own body weight.

 Did you know the Komodo dragons are cannibals?!
-The moment the baby komodo dragons hatch, they climb into the trees to escape from their mum and dad.
-The baby komodo dragons only come out of the trees to eat, which is very dangerous time for them.
+The moment the baby Komodo dragons hatch, they climb into the trees to escape from their mum and dad.
+The baby Komodo dragons only come out of the trees to eat, which is a very dangerous time for them.

-Another cool fact is that the komodo dragon have 2 penisses and can mate for hours and hours.
+Another cool fact is that the komodo dragon has 2 penisses and can mate for hours and hours.
 When one penis is tired, it’s time for the next one.

 Also Read ➳ Ultimate 3 Week Guide To Bali

 Spread over the Komodo National Park there are 5 pink beaches.
 These beaches have become pink due to the red corals.
 Bit and pieces of the red coral are broken off and are spread over the beach.
-The red colour of the corals is caused by the Foraminifera micro organism.
+The red color of the corals is caused by the Foraminifera microorganism.

 But besides the fact that the beach is not bright pink, the beach is very beautiful!
 The water is clear and bright blue, and you can walk straight from the beach into the ocean and see a wide array of corals and fish.
-This is the perfect place the relax, stare at the blue water, have a swim and work on your tain.
+This is the perfect place the relax, stare at the blue water, swim, and work on your tan.
 And if you are lucky you can already spot some manta rays and turtles.